Our keynote speakers and panellists

 Professor Katherine Willis CBE, is a Professor of Biodiversity and the Principal of St Edmund Hall at the University of Oxford.
 Until recently she was the Director of Science at the Royal Botanic Gardens, Kew.
 She is also a member of the UK Government’s Natural Capital Committee.
 She has over 30 years of research experience focusing on modelling and remotely determining important landscapes for biodiversity and ecosystem services across the world.

-Second day opening keynote speakers will look at natural capital in practice, discussing natural capital accounting, sustainable marine planning as well as natural capital and human health and wellbeing.
+Second day opening keynote speakers looked at natural capital in practice, discussing natural capital accounting, sustainable marine planning as well as natural capital and human health and wellbeing.

 Professor Melanie Austen is a Head of Science at Plymouth Marine Laboratory leading the interdisciplinary Sea and Society research area.
 Originally a marine ecology scientist, for more than 20 years Mel has led and undertaken interdisciplinary marine research across the multiple and interacting sectors of the blue economy, in particular concerning the ecosystems and their services that underpin and are impacted by these sectors.
 She currently leads research in support of coastal communities of developing countries in SE Asia, and in support of the economy and environment of SW England.
 Mel is a member of the Natural Capital Committee, the Joint Nature Conservation Committee and was Chief Scientific Advisor to the UK’s Marine Management Organisation (2010-2013).
 She has published more than 100 peer reviewed research papers.